GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 15 yards

 **Effect**: You draw insight into the force assailing a creature.
 You know the total of the attack roll and the attack type.
-If the attack would be treated as having an alternative critical hit efffect or effect if it qualifies for damaging armor, you know that as well.
+If the attack would be treated as having an alternative critical hit effect or effect if it qualifies for damaging armor, you know that as well.
 If the successful attack causes other effects to trigger, you know what effects it triggers.

 If the spellcheck is a critical success, you know the precise location of the source of that attack if you can perceive it or it is within range.